QuantConnect/lean-cli/README.md

                                   The resolution of the generated data (defaults to Minute) --data-density [Dense|Sparse|VerySparse]
-                                  The density of the generated data (defaults to Dense) --include-coarse                Whether coarse universe data should be generated for Equity data (defaults to True) --update                        Pull the selected LEAN engine version before running the generator --version TEXT                  The LEAN engine version to use (defaults to the latest installed version) --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)
+                                  The density of the generated data (defaults to Dense) --include-coarse BOOLEAN        Whether coarse universe data should be generated for Equity data (defaults to True) --update                        Pull the selected LEAN engine version before running the generator --version TEXT                  The LEAN engine version to use (defaults to the latest installed version) --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)